 - Minimize quantities and unnecessary handling of materials when feasible. - Confine activities with viable biological materials to designated work spaces. - Use a Biosafety Cabinet if one is available.
-(Required at BSL-2 if procedures have high potential for aerosol generation.) - Don't "dump" solid biowastes from one container to another.
+(Required at BSL-2 if procedures have high potential for aerosol generation.) - Contact the BSO for additional information on biosafety cabinets and best practices. - Don't dump solid biowastes from one container to another.